VirtusLab/infrastructure-as-types/README.md

 # Infrastructure as Types
 Infrastructure as Types project provides tools for micro-system infrastructure development.

+## The Audience
+We start our journey with:
+- JVM developer teams
+- At least medium Scala knowledge level
+- Basic Cloud/Kubernetes skills

 ## The Problem
 With trends of moving complexity of non-functional requirements out of the application code, and creating smaller and smaller micro or even nano-services,